OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 (understandably) missing from the source taxonomies.

-It is not feasible to curate such problem individually, so the taxonomy synthesis methods identify and handle thousands of 'special cases' in an automated way.
-We currently use only the name-strings (and ranks, in some of the heuristics) to guide synthesis.
+It is not feasible to curate such problem individually, so the taxonomy assembly methods identify and handle thousands of 'special cases' in an automated way.
+We currently use only name-strings, topology, and ranks to guide assembly.
 Using other information contained in the source taxonomies, such as the structure of species names, authority strings, and other nomenclatural information, could be very helpful.